 Yoga doctrines teach that preparation means practicing the yamas and niyamas as well as following an appropriate diet.
-In addition, it is stated that persons of kapha nature may need to practice the six yogic kriyas or purification practices.
-These practices include: dhauti, bastii, neti, tratak, nauli, and kapalabhati.
+In addition, it is stated that persons of kapha nature may need to practice the six yogic kriyas, or purification practices.10 These practices include: dhauti, basti, neti, trataka, nauli, and kapalabhati.

-Ayurvedic regimens called dinacarya (“daily work”) set forth daily routines unique for each person’s constitutioni and are designed to protect ojas.
-While for the most part de-emphasizing moral and spiritual considerations, Ayurveda sets forth regimens to protect the body and mind.
-These regimens manage the three pillars of life: rest, digestion, and sexual energy in an effort to preserve and maintain ojas.
+Ayurvedic regimens called dinacharya (“daily work”) set forth daily routines unique for each person’s constitution and are designed to protect ojas.
+While for the most part deemphasizing moral and spiritual considerations, Ayurveda sets forth regimens to protect the body and mind.
+To preserve and maintain ojas, these regimens manage the three pillars of life: rest, digestion, and sexual energy.

 Hence, practice of the yamas and niyamas combined with Ayurvedic lifestyle and dietary regimens appears to offer the aspirant the most complete preparation for his or her quest.
 They make it less likely that complications will arise on the journey.

 Proper diet is an important part of the classic Hatha-Yoga path.
 However, there are some modern yogis who de-emphasize it.11 Yoga traditionally emphasizes a moderate diet consisting of sweet, nourishing foods such as grains, some beans, milk, ghee, and honey, as well as fruits and vegetables.
 Sour, salty, and pungent foods are to be avoided.
 Alcohol and meat are strictly prohibited.
-In addition, food should be consumed only when fresh.
+In addition, only fresh foods should be consumed.12

 In general, sattvic foods are preferred over rajasic or tamasic foods.
-Sattvic foods are foods that are fresh and pure and produce clarity in the mind and health within the body.
+Sattvic foods are foods that are fresh and pure, and produce clarity in the mind and health within the body.
 Rajasic foods create agitation and tend to be spicy, while tamasic foods are heavy and produce mental dullness and disease.
-Meat, canned food, and old food fall into this category.
+Meat, canned food, and old food fall into this category.13

 The sweet taste is the most powerful for increasing ojas; thus the yogic diet is formulated to build ojas.
 Care must be taken, however, as many sattvic foods such as fruits and vegetables do not build ojas.
 Hence, to assure that ojas is plentiful, the aspirant should consume milk, ghee, grains, and some nuts in addition to fruits and vegetables.

-In order for the body to produce ojas, it is necessary for proper digestion to occur.
+Proper digestion is necessary for the body to produce ojas.
 Without proper digestion, ama (internally created toxicity) is created instead of ojas.
-Ayurvedic texts thus outline regimens that not only include what to eat but how to prepare food and then how to eat it in ways that protect agni (the body’s internal fire that digests food).
+Ayurvedic texts thus outline regimens that not only include what to eat, but also how to prepare food and eat it in ways that protect agni (the body’s internal fire that digests food).
 A healthy agni is essential to producing ojas.
 There is much Ayurvedic literature available that addresses the unique dietary needs of each person according to his or her constitution, and the student of Yoga is well advised to pursue such reading or consult with a practitioner of Ayurveda.

 When practicing pranayama, the yogi observes several effects.
-First, sweating may occur, a sign the nadis are being purified.
-In addition the yogi may observe tremors or shaking as well as various other neurological sensations, including seeing colors and lights and hearing inner sounds.
+First, sweating may occur, a sign that the nadis are being purified.14 In addition the yogi may observe tremors or shaking as well as various other neurological sensations, including seeing colors and lights and hearing inner sounds.